Vice President for Technology and Chief Information Officer

 Sunday 10:00 a.m. – 12:00 a.m.

 Special hours go into effect over holiday periods, end-of-semester periods, and summer sessions.
-Current computer lab hours can be obtained by calling (305) 899-3893.
+Information about current computer lab hours is available at (305) 899-3893.

-Laser printing is available in the Library (2nd, 3rd, 4th floors), Landon, Thompson, Wiegand, as well as Dalton & Dunspaugh, Dominican and Benincasa dorms for a fee ($0.05 per page).
+Laser printing is available in the Library (2nd, 3rd, 4th floors), Landon, Thompson, Wiegand 1st and 2nd floors, Garner, Powers as well as Dalton & Dunspaugh, Dominican and Benincasa dorms for a fee ($0.05 per page).
 Color printing costs $1.00 per page for plain paper printouts.
-Please check with the lab assistant on duty for more information.
+Copying is available in the Library (2nd, 3rd, 4th floors), Wiegand 2nd floor, Garner and Powers.
+Please check with IT Support Desk in Library 206 for more information.

-The Audiovisual Department provides, maintains, and supports audiovisual equipment throughout the main campus.
+Conferencing and Media Services provides, maintains, and supports audiovisual and videoconferencing equipment throughout the main campus.
 Mobile computers and projection systems are only a few types of equipment that faculty and staff can check out.
-Students in need of equipment for presentations should ask their professor to reserve equipment, as reservations are not accepted from students.
+Students in need of equipment for presentations should ask their professor to reserve equipment; reservations are not accepted from students.
 Equipment can be reserved on-line, and twenty-four hour advance notice is required.
-For additional information, please call (305) 899-3764.
+For additional information, please call (305) 899-3765.

 David Brinkley TV Studio